Vishvesh1542/Organic-Notes/Metallurgy/Metallurgy.md

 ## Concentration of ore
 - Then we remove some impurities from the ore.
 [[Concentration of ore| Different]] methods are used to achieve this

+# Extraction of Metal
+After that, we need to extract the metal.
+It is very easy to extract the metal from it's oxide.
+So we try to make oxides [[Extraction of metal |first]]